kala-telo/fishlang/README.md

 ```shell
 $ cc build.c -o build && ./build run
 ```
 You'll get the examples built in `.build/examples/`.
-You can run them as usual binaries if you are on PowerPC, otherwise you can use `qemu-ppc`.
+It will try to build and test them for all platforms.
+You'll need compilers and VMs for that.

 # Notes
 ## Typechecking